katholiek-onderwijs-vlaanderen/sri-client/README.md

 * **isConsecutiveWithOneDayInBetween(a, b):**: returns true if the periods of a and b are strictly following each other in any order with one day in between.
 So b starts the day after a ends or a starts the day after b ends.
 * **getStartOfSchoolYear(dateString):** returns the first of september before datestring (the first of september before getNow() if dateString is null),
 * **getEndOfSchoolYear(dateString):** returns the first of september after dateString (the first of september after getNow() if dateString is null),
+* **getClosestSchoolYearSwitch(dateString):** returns the first of september which is the closest to the dateString (the first of september after getNow() if dateString is null) [for all dates in march untill august it returns getEndOfSchoolYear(), for all dates in setember untill februari it returns getStartOfSchoolYear()],
 * **getPreviousDay(dateString, nbOfDays):** returns the date which is the given number of days before dateString, as a string. nbOfDays is optional, the default is 1.
 * **getNextDay(dateString, nbOfDays):** returns the date which is the given number of days after dateString, as a string. nbOfDays is optional, the default is 1.
 * **getPreviousMonth(dateString, nbOfMonths):** returns the date which is the given number of months before dateString, as a string. nbOfMonths is optional, the default is 1.